 Broomfield's investment policy limits the types of investments available and thereby establishes the credit risk allowed on investments.
-The majority of investments are made in bonds or other obligations of the United States Government, agencies which are backed by unconditional guarantees of the United States Government, investments in government-sponsored enterprises, or investment pools which are all discussed more fully below.
-The effects of the downgrade by Standard and Poor's from AAA to AA+ for the United States June create some uncertainty.
+U S Treasury notes that are held in the portfolio are rated AA+ by Standard and Poor's.
+The majority of investments are made in bonds or other obligations of agencies of the United States Government, which are backed by unconditional guarantees of the United States Government.
+The effects of the downgrade by Standard and Poor's from AAA to AA+ for the United States in June, 2013 created some uncertainty.
 This remains the safest type of investment for Broomfield to hold as compared to other vehicles for long term investments.

-Broomfield's investments in U.S. Agency securities issued by the Federal Farm Credit Bank (FFCB) and the Federal Home Loan Bank (FHLB) are rated AA+ by Standard and Poor's and Aaa Moody's Investor Service.
+Broomfield's investments in U.S. Agency securities issued by the Federal Farm Credit Bank (FFCB), the Federal Home Loan Bank (FHLB), and the Federal National Mortgage Assn (FNMA) are rated AA+ by Standard and Poor's and Aaa Moody's Investor Service.
 These securities are indirectly guaranteed by the U.S. Government.
-With declining interest rates continuing to be the norm for investments, we will continue to see the federal government call outstanding issues and as bonds are called or mature they will be replaced with bonds bearing lower interest rates. \$10M in bonds were called in June, 2013 and \$4M matured in September, 2013.
-Another \$9M in bonds will mature during 2013.
-Few of our other bond holdings have call provisions, so we anticipate holding them until maturity
+Low interest rates continue to be the norm for investments.
+Few of our bond holdings have call provisions, so we anticipate holding them until maturity